 Folder structure of the user store

-Recommendations on creating secure user stores are available in the article called Create a file share for roaming user profiles on the Microsoft TechNet Web site.
+Recommendations on creating secure user stores are available in the article called Create a file share for roaming user profiles on the Microsoft TechNet website.
 These minimum recommendations ensure a high level of security for basic operation.
-Additionally, when configuring access to the user store, include the Administrators group, which is required to modify or remove a Citrix user profile.
+Also, when configuring access to the user store, include the Administrators group, which is required to modify or remove a Citrix user profile.

 The folder structure of the user store at the root level is shown in this table.